 If you’ve never heard of the show, you can find out all about it by looking at the entries in the navigation bar above.
-There’s a synopsis of each broadcast under and under you’ll find details both of the roles and of the individuals who have filled them.
+There’s a synopsis of each broadcast under Shows and under People you’ll find details both of the roles and of the individuals who have filled them.
 There’s a description of each game – with some examples – under Games where you can also find out which shows they were played on.

 The BBC have released several CDs from the show – specials, compilations, and whole editions.
 You can find out what’s been published under CDs but I haven’t yet gone into detail of the content.